gruntwork-io/terraform-google-network/README.md

 * `private` - only accessible from your network or private Google services

 * [network-application](/modules/network-application): Launch a network meant to house applications.
-The network includes 3 "tiers" of subnetwork, each protected by tier-appropriate network and subnetwork-level access controls such as firewall rules, routes, and Cloud NAT.
+The network includes 3 "tiers" of subnetworks, each protected by tier-appropriate network and subnetwork-level access controls such as firewall rules, routes, and Cloud NAT.